Gustav Fechner’s pendulum for physiological time measurement in research with psychological test persons

 Validating Quantitative Constructs before Construct Validation: The Case of Early Psychophysics

-More precisely, the project will analyze what role construct validation practices played in the emergence of early psychophysical concepts.
+More precisely, the project analyzed what role construct validation practices played in the emergence of early psychophysical concepts.
 Experimental psychology went through a major leap forward in the second half of the nineteenth century, thanks to the work of Ernst Heinrich Weber and Gustav Theodor Fechner, who showed that mental phenomena can be quantified by correlating them with physical stimuli.
-After initially analyzing Weber’s and Fechner’s experimental activities to reconstruct their views and practices of construct validation, the project’s focus will extend to other scientific communities directly engaging with their work (e.g., Gestalt psychologists) or working on similar issues (e.g., Helmholtz and the origins of physiological acoustics).
-This research will provide an initial grasp of the historically changing and contextually determined character of attempts at validating quantitative constructs in psychophysics before the emergence of construct validation as an explicit epistemic category.
+After initially analyzing Weber’s and Fechner’s experimental activities to reconstruct their views and practices of construct validation, the project’s focus was extended to other scientific communities directly engaging with their work (e.g., Gestalt psychologists) or working on similar issues (e.g., Helmholtz and the origins of physiological acoustics).
+This research provided an initial grasp of the historically changing and contextually determined character of attempts at validating quantitative constructs in psychophysics before the emergence of construct validation as an explicit epistemic category.